jimbach/molecular_plane_analyzer/README.md

 # molecular_plane_analyzer
 Analyze the predominant orientation of molecular planes within a given morphology by simple specification of normal vectors within any MD format.
 A workflow for all MD formats is presented.

+Cite as:
+J. Bachmann.
+(2020).
+Molecular Plane Analyzer:  https://github.com/jimbach/molecular_plane_analyzer, Accessed on: xx.xx.xxxx

 The input is handled via a command .fcf file containing the necessary parameters.

 run this program from the command line like: normal_vectors.py [input.xyz] [control_file.fcf]